Boomni/Python_Practice_Projects/README.md

 _The best way to learn programming they say, is to build projects :)._

 ## Description:
-This repository is created specifically for project based learning.\
+This repository is created specifically for project based learning.

-I'll build some projects to test my skills in python and your welcome to contribute and add some more projects.\
+I'll build some projects to test my skills in python

+Your welcome to contribute and add some more projects.

-Together we code, together we get better :)
+**_Together we code, together we get better :)_**
 ___

 ## Python Projects to be built